Letters from Lodi

 Seis Soles Wine Co. owner/winemaker Christopher Rivera, or just "Chris," is a man on a mission.
 He started working at Klinker Brick Winery just seven years ago and quickly worked his way up to the position of assistant winemaker.
 He wasn't satisfied with that.

 Less than four years ago, or as soon as humanly possible, he decided to heed a call only he could hear and begin handcrafting wines for his own label.
-It helped, of course, to have the resources available to him at the wildly successful Klinker Brick Winery — a brand now known in every state plus numerous countries overseas — and to also have the blessings of head winemaker Joseph Smith as well as that of the Felten family who own Klinker Brick.
+It helped, of course, to have the resources available to him at the wildly successful Klinker Brick Winery — a brand now known in every state plus numerous countries overseas — and to also have the blessings of head winemaker Joseph Smith as well as that of the Felten family who owns Klinker Brick.

-The upshot: Seis Soles Wine Co. currently produces five wines (three reds, a white and a rosé) that fulfill everything a wine consumer would want in wines defined as "handcrafted."
+The upshot: Seis Soles Wine Co. currently produces five wines (three reds, a white, and a rosé) that fulfill everything a wine consumer would want in wines defined as "handcrafted."
 They are honest, distinctive, somewhat one-of-a-kind, and as good as they are interesting.
 They aren't inexpensive ($19 to $65), but they taste expensive.

-On his website Rivera states that Seis Soles produces "traditional wines designed for the modern palate."
-But the story behind them goes much deeper, and is worth any wine lover's attention.
+On his website, Rivera states that Seis Soles produces "traditional wines designed for the modern palate."
+But the story behind them goes much deeper and is worth any wine lover's attention.

 "As a relative newcomer to the industry, I've gone through the same experiences myself.
 I've also had the experience of being treated differently.
 I've lost count of how many times I've gone out with friends to other wineries, not just in Lodi but all over California, and having people treat you differently.
 It's a very cold and lonely feeling.
 You walk into a tasting room and they don't acknowledge you.
 They don't answer any of your questions, and all the time they're treating other groups in the room in a completely opposite way.
 I get it.
-For many people it's not so much that they don't like you, but they just don't think there is as much value in any time put into your group.
+For many people, it's not so much that they don't like you, but they just don't think there is as much value in any time put into your group.
 We're 'Mexicans.'

 "So I created Seis Soles, wines not just for our people, but also anyone just getting into wine.
-The name refers to the Aztec myth of six suns.
+The name refers to the Aztec myth of the six suns.
 The Aztecs thought the world was created and destroyed four times before them, and that they lived under the god of the fifth sun.
-All of us are living under the 'sixth sun,' no matter what our backgrounds, our values or beliefs.
+All of us are living under the 'sixth sun,' no matter what our backgrounds, values, or beliefs.
 I am also thinking of things that are new under the sun.
 The wines of Seis Soles are designed to be welcoming to new wine drinkers, in a style new wine drinkers may like."

 At the heart of Rivera's thought process, however, is his Mexican-American heritage.
 "If there are more people who look like us who are into wine," he says, "it can become more normalized.
-This brand is epecially for younger Mexican-Americans, to make it easier for them to become part of the growing wine culture.
+This brand is especially for younger Mexican-Americans, to make it easier for them to become part of the growing wine culture.
 Then maybe there can be more people like us crossing over.
 From being not just the ones who pick the grapes and work in the fields, but also winemakers, oenologists, viticulturists, winery owners, or work in sales or logistics.